sparkflows/sparkflows-docs/docs/mlops/user-guide/online-model-serving.rst

 -----------

 * The model residing natively in the Sparkflows model registry can be logged and registered in MLflow by click of the **Register** button in the **Actions** menu.
-* Then, it can be deployed to Sagemaker by click on the **Deploy to AzureML** button.
+* Then, it can be deployed to Azure by click on the **Deploy to AzureML** button.
 What happens under the hood is as below:

   * Sparkflows pushes/uses a custom Sparkflows container to Azure registry.
   * Then, deploys the model in the same container on AzureML.